This is the main page for up-to-date resources and information on the federal response to Hurricane Maria.

 - Debris Removal Mission Assignments - $217 million

 - HUD Community Development Disaster Recovery - $20 billion awarded

-- POWER Restoration and Emergency Repairs to the Electrical Grid - $4.8 billion obligated
+- POWER Restoration and Emergency Repairs to the Electrical Grid - $4.6 billion obligated (Total Federal Assistance)

 Federal Housing Snapshot